milos-simic/statistical_classification/README.md

 | statsmodels | 0.12.2 | ggsci | 2.9 |
 |             |        |IRkernel | 1.1.1 |

-The codeIf you are not familiar with jupyter, [this tutorial](https://realpython.com/jupyter-notebook-introduction/) will be useful.

 ### Python Requirements

 The required packages are listed in file requirements.txt that is provided in this repository.